chelahmy/harubi/README.md

 }
 ```

-You need to create a database and a user table on MySQL that matches with the settings above.
+You need to create a database with a *user* table on MySQL that matches with the settings above.
 You may use the following SQL script to create the table.

 ```sql
 CREATE TABLE IF NOT EXISTS `user` (